test-fullautomation/python-jsonpreprocessor/doc/additional_doc/feature_documentation.rst

 .. image:: /images/python3-jsonpreprocessor.png

-The JsonPreprocessor is the python3 package which allows programmer to handle some additional features in json file such as comment, import, override, etc for configuring purpose.
-The json file containing comment, import,... will be handled by JsonPreprocessor package then returned the final dictionary object for python program.
+The JsonPreprocessor is a Python3 package which allows programmers to handle
+additional features in json files such as

+* add comments
+* import other json files
+* overwrite already existing parameters with new values

+These json files will be handled by the JsonPreprocessor package which returns as result a dictionary object of the deserialized data.

 New features
 ~~~~~~~~~~~~